 Employers must withhold contributions to QPP for employees who are 18 years and older.
 Employers and employees equally share the QPP taxes.

-Effective for from 2017, the rate of QPP contribution for employees is 5.4%.
+Effective from 2017, the rate of QPP contribution for employees is 5.4%.
 The QPP contribution rate for employers is 5.4%.

 Québec Parental Insurance Plan (QPIP)